 For example, some fees can be imposed when drafting the company’s statutory documents, which are represented in this case by stamp duty.
 When registering a trading name for the subsidiary, the procedure will be concluded through the Companies Commission of Malaysia, which requests the payment of a fee of RM 60; the registration is available for one year, at the end of which the subsidiary will have to apply for a renewal.

 If the subsidiary will be registered as a private company, the Companies Commission of Malaysia will request a registration fee, which is established based on the selected legal entity.
 For example, the fee for registering a company limited by shares is of RM 1,000.

 If the company is registered as a private limited company, the investors can modify the legal entity of the company, by changing it into a public limited company.
 In this case, the institution imposes a fee with a value of RM 500.
 Our team of specialists in company formation in Malaysia can advise investors on the procedure available for changing the business form of a local business.

 As we mentioned above, a subsidiary has to complete various reporting requirements, which include the lodgment of the company’s annual returns.
 The procedure also imposes a small fee, depending on the legal entity of the company.
-A subsidiary registered as private company will have to pay a fee of RM 150.
+A subsidiary registered as a private company will have to pay a fee of RM 150.

-The subsidiary in Malaysia operates as corporate entity (a business form with legal personality), and such entities are required to submit annual financial statements and other accounting documents on a yearly basis.
+The subsidiary in Malaysia operates as a corporate entity (a business form with legal personality), and such entities are required to submit annual financial statements and other accounting documents on a yearly basis.
 In 2022, lodging financial statements for a private company will cost RM50 in the case in which the company must submit the audited financial statements, and RM20 for financial statements that do not need an audit.
 Those who need to extend the deadline for submitting the financial statements will have to pay a fee of RM 100 in 2022.